PundiAI/pundi-docs/pundi-aifx/developers/cross-chain/target.md

 |       ...      |   erc20  | ibc/0/px | ibc/{channel-id}/{address-prefix} |     ❌    |  ❌  |        ❌       |

 {% hint style="info" %}
-FX is the native token, when cross chain to fx-core, no need to convert to ERC20, so the target is `""`, if other token, need to convert to ERC20, so the target is `erc20`
+PUNDIAI is the native token, when cross chain to fx-core, no need to convert to ERC20, so the target is `""`, if other token, need to convert to ERC20, so the target is `erc20`
 {% endhint %}

 ### Pundi AIFX cross chain with Target